 Click the button above to chat with a Research Librarian.

-If the button above says Chat Offline, then a Research Librarian is not available to chat with you.
+If the button above says Submit a Question, then a Research Librarian is not available to chat with you.
 If you select the button anyways, it will take you to the screen where you can submit a request for assistance.
 A Research Librarian will get back to you as soon as they can.